 The algorithm also takes into account the percentage of what customers say the company does well vs. the percentage of what customers say the company could do better.

 The Clearsurance customer ratings and rankings are derived entirely from customer reviews and ratings.

 Your home is likely your most valuable asset, making it that much more important that you insure your home with one of the best Ohio homeowners insurance companies.
-But beyond just picking a company, it’s crucial to have the right coverage and to understand that coverage.
+Beyond just picking a company, it's crucial to have the right coverage and to understand that coverage.
 Did you know that a standard homeowners insurance policy has six types of coverage?
-And did you know that there are usually 16 types of perils found in a homeowners insurance policy?
+Did you know that there are usually 16 types of perils found in a homeowners insurance policy?

 At Clearsurance, we want to make sure you have a strong understanding of your homeowners insurance coverage and what it all means.
 Check out our homeowners insurance guide to become a smarter insurance customer.
 And for more educational content on other homeowners insurance topics, check out our homeowners insurance blog!